Exciting engineering challenges with great prizes

 • Alida Cella

-Alida Cella over 10 years ago
+Alida Cella about 11 years ago

 I think the designs by Che look light enough to work.
 Over the years I have seen his robots, he never fails to impress me.
 His designs have become more and more sophisticated over the years.
 These look fantastic!
 Good luck Che!